LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 -

 ##### Additional Goals
-- Solidify Position of Power within Sunmaek high-leadership by manipulating the channc
+- Solidify Position of Power within Sunmaek high-leadership by manipulating the channcerlorship
-- Spread Mortos' word
+- Spread Mortos' word by recruiting followers that are willing to embrace the inevitability of death
--
+- Unearth Forbidden Knowledge

 ### Backstory